France–United Kingdom relations: Channel Tunnel

 Since 1994, the Channel Tunnel (French entrance pictured) has provided a direct rail link between the United Kingdom and France.

 The Channel Tunnel (Le tunnel sous la Manche; also referred to as the Chunnel) is a 50.5-kilometre (31.4 mi) undersea rail tunnel (linking Folkestone, Kent, in the United Kingdom with Coquelles, Pas-de-Calais, near the city of Calais in northern France) beneath the English Channel at the Strait of Dover.
 Ideas for a cross-Channel fixed link appeared as early as 1802, but British political and press pressure over compromised national security stalled attempts to construct a tunnel.
 The eventual successful project, organised by Eurotunnel, began construction in 1988 and was opened by British Queen Elizabeth II and French President François Mitterrand in a ceremony held in Calais on 6 May 1994.
 The same year the American Society of Civil Engineers elected the Channel Tunnel as one of the seven modern Wonders of the World.

 Flights

 11,675,910 passengers in 2008 travelled on flights between the United Kingdom and France.

+Irregular migration and English Channel cooperation

+Since the 1990s France and the UK have been cooperating to face the irregular migration across the English Channel.
+The Le Touquet Treaty set up a system where UK border checks happen in France.
+This caused many migrants to establish camps in northern France.
+Between 1999-2002 the camps housed many migrants hoping to enter the UK, before the camps close.
+Even though most of the camps were closed, several kept operating, most notable the Calais Jungle, dismantled in 2016.
+During the 2010s, the UK funded increased French border security.

+From the late 2010s, there was a sharp increase of migrants using small boats to cross the Channel to illegally enter the UK.
+After Brexit, the bilateral agreements expanded cooperation through increased UK funding, patrols, and joint efforts against smuggling networks, including under Rishi Sunak and Emmanuel Macron.
+In April 2026. both countries signed a new three year deal, at a cost of £662m, to reduce illegal migrant crossings across the English Channel.
+According to the deal, the UK will fund increased French enforcement, including more officers, drones, and surveillance, with some police given expanded powers to stop the small boats from crossing the Channel.